 - TalkTalk GFast Modem

-You’ll be sent a postage back to return the kit back free of charge, either through Royal Mail or using an EVRi ParcelShop label.
+You’ll be sent a postage back to return the kit back free of charge, either through Royal Mail or using an EVRi ParcelShop.
 The provider will reuse some components, whilst others will be recycled.

 TalkTalk will also accept other broadband equipment.

-If you leave TalkTalk and don’t return your devices within 42 days, you may be charged £50.
+If you leave TalkTalk early and don’t return your devices within 28 days of receiving the pre-paid postal returns bag, you may be charged £50.

 How to recycle your Sky router

 You’ll be told if you need to return your Sky equipment.
-If so, you’ll need to send your equipment back within 60 days as standard.
-However, if you’ve had your services cancelled because you’ve fallen into debt, you’ll only have 30 days.
+If so, you’ll need to send your equipment back within 30 days as standard.

 If you’ve upgraded your Sky contract and received a new router, use the same packaging to return the old one.